cywjoel/OSLivePrice/README.md

 * r.itemsearch <search term>: returns all items which match the search term (can use spaces between terms)
 * r.latest <id>: returns latest prices for item
 * r.highalch <id>: returns high alch profit for item
+* r.topalch: returns all items with positive high alch profit